certtools/intelmq/docs/Bots.md

 * `http_verify_cert`: path to trusted CA bundle or directory, `false` to ignore verifying SSL certificates,  or `true` (default) to verify SSL certificates
 * `ssl_client_certificate`: SSL client certificate to use.
 * `http_header`: HTTP request headers
-* `http_timeout`: Seconds for read and connect timeout.
-Can be one float (applies for both timeouts) or a tuple of two floats.
-Default: 60 seconds.
-See also https://requests.readthedocs.io/en/master/user/advanced/#timeouts

 ### Generic URL Fetcher